drupalprojects/aurora/README.md

 `# Pull gems from RubyGems
 source 'https://rubygems.org'

-# ~> Refers to all versions of the given gem on the current full version number, so it will be able to use any version of Compass Aurora until Compass Aurora 4.x.x.
-For a specific version of a gem, remove the ~>
-gem 'compass-aurora', '~>3.0.0'
 gem 'toolkit', '~>1.0.0'
 gem 'singularitygs', '~>1.0.7'
 gem 'breakpoint', '~>2.0.2'
 gem 'sassy-buttons', '~>0.1.4'
-gem 'compass-normalize', '~>1.4.3'

 # Now that you're using Bundler, you need to run `bundle exec compass watch` instead of simply `compass watch`.`